About Us- Our Fearless Leader

 Sevans Wormery Founder, co-owner

-Back in 2013, Sam was working in a restaurant when he was sick and tired of seeing how much food was being thrown away daily.
-All of the produce that wasn’t quite perfect or had begun to go bad would just be thrown into the trash to go rot in a landfill.
-He thought there had to be a better option for utilizing this food waste, so he began doing research.
-Along with composting, Sam discovered the red wiggler worm.
-These worms would actually eat the rotten food and plant matter and poop out a useful soil enhancer known as vermicompost, or black gold.
+Back in 2013, Sam was working in a restaurant when he was sick and tired of seeing all of the daily food waste.
+All of the produce that wasn’t quite perfect or had begun to go bad would just get thrown away in the trash to go rot in a landfill.
+He knew there had to be a better option for utilizing this food waste, so he began doing research.
+Along with composting, Sam learned about vermicomposting.
+That's when he was introduced to the red wiggler worm.
+These worms could actually eat rotten food and plant matter and poop out a useful soil amender and enhancer known as vermicompost, or worm castings.
 Since he had recently started gardening, he decided to get some worms and try it out for himself.
-With 200 worms and some 5 gallon buckets he got for free from work, he started his first worm home.
+With 200 worms and some 5-gallon buckets he got for free from work, he started his first worm farm.

-Once he was able to harvest his first round of vermicompost, he was hooked.
-It was so rewarding to see the food that would have been garbage be transformed into something that was completely natural.
+Once he was able to harvest his first round of worm castings, he was hooked.
+It was so rewarding to see the food that would have been garbage be transformed into something that was completely natural and beneficial.
 That’s when it clicked.
 He knew what he wanted to do in life, and it was going to involve these worms.
-He was no longer satisfied with his one 5 gallon farm, so he began to expand.
+He was no longer satisfied with his one 5-gallon farm, so he began to expand.
 One farm turned into 3, which turned into 5 until he had over a dozen.
-Those 200 worms turned into thousands, and as they grew so didn’t the amount of food waste they ate.
-He was finally able to feel like he could maybe make a difference, and that’s when he decided to create Sevans Wormery with the help of his girlfriend, Jessica Casey.
+Those 200 worms turned into thousands, and as they grew so did the amount of waste they ate.
+He was finally able to feel like he could maybe make a difference, and that’s when he decided to start Sevans Wormery with the help of his then-girlfriend (and now, fiancée), Jessica Casey.

 Sam was always someone who was interested in sustainability, alternative energy and thriftful living, so it just felt right to be doing something that was beneficial to the planet.
 His vermicompost, worms and farms have helped him live a more sustainable life, so he wanted to pass that on to everyone else, and hopefully they would be able to see the benefit of feeding worms, not landfills!